Admission Information for the DMD

 Students are encouraged to initiate the application process during the summer or early fall to insure sufficient time for processing.
 Kentucky, out-of-state, and international residents are considered for admission.

 Letters of acceptance are offered beginning December 1 in accordance with AADSAS policy.
-A non-refundable deposit of $200 for in-state, or $1,000 for out-of-state, is required to reserve a place in the class.
+A non-refundable deposit is required to reserve a place in the class.
 The deposit is applied to the cost of registration for the first semester of enrollment.
 All acceptances are granted contingent upon the satisfactory completion of any college work in progress at the time of acceptance and clearance on an official Certiphi background check.

 Inquiries concerning admission should be emailed to email@example.com.